 3. Lodge the documents at the Titles Office and pay the necessary fees

-Once you have completed the application form, you must lodge the application with the Titles Office and pay a fee which depends on the type and value of the property.
+Once the application form has been completed, it must be lodged with the Titles Office.
+A fee will need to be paid depending on the type and value of the property.

 The fee is made up of a flat fee plus a percentage of the property value.
 You can use the calculator on the DELWP website to find out what the fee will be for your property.